Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Additional Evaluation Results

 \subsection{Border Router Processing}

 \Cref{fig:dp_eval_router_latency} reports the execution times of all the steps required to process a regular SCION packet, and the additional overhead incurred when processing a \name packet (darker gray background).
-A SCION packets requires \SI{123}{ns} to be processed, while a \name adds an overhead of \SI{185}{ns} for a total of \SI{308}{ns}.
+A SCION packet requires \SI{123}{ns} to be processed, while \name adds an overhead of \SI{185}{ns} for a total of \SI{308}{ns}.